Canon G12 vs SX620

 It is notable that the G12 has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the G12 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G12 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G12 and SX620 can be found, respectively, in the Canon G12 Manual (free pdf) or the online Canon SX620 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G12 and the Canon SX620?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.